 A huge problem in personal injury cases is that defendants often don’t have the money to cover the significant medical and related bills that a court may find them responsible for.
 These defendants also often have only the minimum required insurance, also limiting recoverable damages.

-Therefore, if Snapchat is responsible for accidents, it should be held accountable for financial compensation owed to these plaintiffs.
+Therefore, if Snapchat is responsible for the accidents, it should be held accountable for the financial compensation owed to these plaintiffs.

 When to Contact Us

-It’s important to contact us immediately after an accident.
+It’s important to contact an experienced personal injury lawyer immediately after an accident.
 Furthermore, personal injury cases are often bound by a statute of limitations.
 Therefore, if you wait too long the clock may run out, evidence may disappear, vehicles may be repaired and memories may fade.

 IF YOU OR SOMEONE YOU KNOW HAS BEEN INVOLVED IN AN ACCIDENT

 To Speak To An Experienced Injury Lawyer FOR FREE.

 Since 1996, the Law Offices of Shuman Legal have been helping accident victims, all injured victims, and their families, navigate the complex legal process.
 As an experienced personal injury, worker’s compensation, auto accident, and wrongful death attorney in Chicago, we can help you evaluate the facts, assess your options, and navigate the legal challenges on your behalf.